 Scope

-This Consensus Policy covers GNSO policy recommendations adopted by the ICANN Board on 30 April 2014 concerning protection for certain names of the Red Cross International Olympic Committee (IOC), International Governmental Organizations (IGOs), and International Non-Government Organizations (INGOs) which are not inconsistent with advice from the Governmental Advisory Committee (GAC) to the ICANN Board.
+This Consensus Policy covers Generic Names Supporting Organization (GNSO) policy recommendations adopted by the ICANN Board on 30 April 2014 concerning protection for certain names of the Red Cross, International Olympic Committee (IOC), International Governmental Organizations (IGOs), and International Non-Government Organizations (INGOs) which are not inconsistent with advice from the Governmental Advisory Committee (GAC) to the ICANN Board.

+Effective Date This Policy is effective for all gTLD Registry Operators and ICANN-accredited Registrars on 1 February 2018.

 Definitions.
 For purposes of this Policy, the following definitions will apply:

 Reservation.
-All gTLD Registry Operators SHALL either withhold from registration or allocate to Registry Operator the second-level domain names corresponding to all identifiers recorded on the Red Cross, IOC and IGO Identifier List found here:
+All gTLD Registry Operators MUST either withhold from registration or allocate to Registry Operator the second-level domain names corresponding to all identifiers recorded on the Red Cross, IOC and IGO Identifier List found here:

 INGO Claims Notification means a notice containing the information of the relevant INGO, which is displayed by the Registrar to a potential domain name registrant attempting to register a domain name that is an exact match of a name on the INGO Identifier List.